dhh1128/tdd-homework/README.md

 6. You don't want to match sequences where the middle number in the date is greater than 12 (December), or where the final number in the date is greater than 31.
 Write a new test that checks whether your function correctly ignores such values.
+You might want to copy from `test_no_integers()`, which shows how to assert that no values are returned.
 Observe the test fail.

    At this point, Alice comes by again.
 If you've followed procedure exactly, such that you have a failing test, proceed.
 Otherwise, go